Torsion phenomena for zero-cycles on a product of curves over a number field: Introduction

-In the special case when $X=C_1\times C_2$ is a product of two smooth projective curves with $X(k)\neq\emptyset$, the group $F^2(X)\new$ coincides with the image of the natural map where $J_i$ is the Jacobian variety of $C_i$.
-The map $\varepsilon_X$ is constructed using intersection product of pullbacks of cycles via the projections $X\xrightarrow{\pi_i} C_i$.
-We see that when both $J_i(k)$ have positive rank, proving finiteness of $F^2(X)\new$ is a rather nontrivial question, since it is generally very hard to produce relations in $F^2(X)$.

 In \autoref{finiteoverk} we construct many nontrivial examples for which \autoref{bbcompconj} can be verified.
-For the sake of introduction, we chose to state our results in their simplest form. \black Assume each curve $C_i$ has a distinguished rational point $O_i\in C_i(k)$.
-Then every rational point $(P,Q)\in X(k)$ gives rise to a zero-cycle in $F^2(X)\new$, namely When $X$ is a product of two elliptic curves, such zero-cycles in fact generate $F^2(X)\new$.
-The following key proposition can be used to show that certain cycles of this form are torsion. \black
+For the sake of introduction, we choose to state our results in their simplest form.
+Assume the curves $C_1$ and $C_2$ each have a distinguished rational point $O_i\in C_i(k)$.
+Then every $k$-rational point $(P,Q)$ on $X=C_1\times C_2$ gives rise to a zero-cycle in $F^2(X)\new$, namely

+where $\pi_i:X\to C_i$ is the natural projection.
+When $X$ is a product of two elliptic curves, such zero-cycles in fact generate $F^2(X)\new$, but this is generally not true for higher genus curves. \black The following key proposition can be used to show that certain cycles of this form are torsion.